-Both KNDI and BRAV had catalysts I liked and understood.
-Again, you need to study to know what news has the potential to move stocks.
+You need to study to know what news has the potential to move stocks…

 E Is for Environment of the Market

 You need to understand what’s going on.
-It might not directly affect the stock you want to trade but it will help inform your decision.
+It might not directly affect the stock you want to trade, but it will help inform your decisions.

 How to Learn the Sykes Sliding Scale In-Depth